GENESIS 1: CREATION, the BEGINNING

 The traditional Christian creation of the universe:

-The traditional creation scenario doesn’t include the observed expansion of the universe, but God certainly could have created it expanding to prevent its gravitational collapse.
-However, it seems to be incompatible with observed new stars and planetary systems forming today{14,17}, because the cosmos would not then have been entirely created in a single Earth day several thousand years ago, and stars supposedly formed after the earth as this view specifies.
-Just one objection to this view is that layered impact and volcanic craters on many planets and moons in our solar system suggests their formation was chaotic and gradual and didn’t occur in just part of one day.
+This traditional view doesn’t include the observed expansion of the universe, but God certainly could have created it expanding to prevent its gravitational collapse.
+However, it is incompatible with observed new stars and planetary systems forming today{14,17}, because the cosmos then would not have been entirely created in a single Earth day (or two) several thousand years ago.
+One observational objection to this view is that layered impact and volcanic craters on many planets and moons in our solar system suggests their formation was chaotic and gradual and didn’t occur in just part of one day.
 Fresh new craters overlap older washed out ones that appear to have a wide age range.
+This Genesis 1 commentary provides a different explanation for the appearance of the sun, moon, and stars on the 4th day that fits the biblical Hebrew and also observational astronomy.

 Exodus 20:11 is often cited as scriptural proof that the universe was created entirely in one day that is incompatible with observational astronomy (below).
 And Genesis 1:16-17 is interpreted to mean the sun, moon, and stars “formed” on Earth’s 4th day that appears to conflict with them being created before that in the “beginning” in v1 (that this commentary explains below preceded the 1st Day).
 The correct meanings for Exodus 20:11 and Genesis 1:16-17 are important to understanding that the Genesis 1 creation account is scientifically correct even though it was written in a literary style.
 So, the meaning of Exodus 20:11 is examined below and that of Genesis 1:16-17 is examined in the Genesis 1: Creation, The Six Days commentary, both using the standards of correct Hebrew word usage and observational science.

-Astronomers recently observed that new stars with orbiting planets are recently forming from accretion disks of debris in certain dusty, gaseous nebula of our galaxy{14,17}.
+Astronomers recently observed that new stars with orbiting planets are recently forming from accretion disks of debris in certain dusty, gaseous nebula of our galaxy called "stellar nurseries"{14,17,28}.
 Star formation began in the biblical “beginning” according to Genesis 1:1.
-However, continued star formation until recently seems to be conclusive scientific evidence the universe was not created entirely and suddenly in a single day long ago, but is still recently being created in a smaller way.
+However, continued star formation until recently seems to be conclusive scientific evidence the universe was not created entirely and suddenly in one (or two) days long ago, but is still recently being created in a smaller way.
 So a single-day creation of the celestial heavens conflicts with observational astronomy.
-However, all of the “naked-eye” heavens humans can see were created in the “beginning”, so Genesis 1:1 as it was written for ancient humans is technically correct.
+However, all of the visible (“naked-eye”) heavens humans can see were created in the “beginning”, so Genesis 1:1 as it was written for ancient humans is technically correct.

 Does Exodus 20:11 mean the universe was created in part of a day several thousand years ago?